 Pro – The file formation is fast.
 When it is time to make tracks, the file formation will enable your team to go as quickly as circumstances and fitness permit.
 No other formation even comes close.

-Pro – This formation affords all team members excellent security and ability to fire to either flank.
+Pro – This formation affords all team members excellent security and the ability to fire to either flank.
 Even team members that have an area of responsibility opposite the side that the attack originates on need only make a single 90-degree turn to bring their weapon to bear with virtually no concern for hitting other team members.

 Pro – The file formation is very easy to control and very easy to maintain.
-Members need only follow the man in front of them to maintain cohesion, and only need to imitate the man in front of them in order to adopt the necessary tactical posture dictated by the team leader.
+Members need only follow the man in front of them to maintain cohesion and only need to imitate the man in front of them in order to adopt the necessary tactical posture dictated by the team leader.

 This affords the team leader excellent control of his team without having to check behind himself constantly.

 Con – The file formation is extremely vulnerable to attack from directly in front or directly behind, especially when spacing is getting tight.